 Dangers lurk where we least expect them, don’t you think.
 When cardboard and dirt accumulate in the chimney, high temperatures develop rather quickly – and the fire is then easily transmitted to the beams and roof structure.
 A true upcoming disaster.
 This is the factor that is responsible for an immense number of fires in the winter during the heating season.
 This means that checking this part of the house before the start of the season might save some lives, too.

 The average resident isn’t expected to take care of this alone, as this is the job of emergency services.
 This implies that it isn’t simple at all, too.
 If DoctorChimney is to be believed, not only the cleaning is crucial, but also masonry repairs, re-pointing or, even more important – waterproofing, in case of really bad weather conditions.
 Therefore, it’s clear what kind of damage might emerge if this aspect remains neglected.
+Just keep in mind that we should consider the roof replacement process should the need arises.

 Speaking of the chimney maintenance, pay attention to the roof as well.
 The roof is the first to be hit in case of bad weather.
 If you don’t notice the damage and wait for a wetter period of the year, you won’t avoid high repair costs.
 The penetration of moisture inside the walls of the house and its retention will cause the appearance of mold and unpleasant odors.
 Staying and sleeping in such conditions is bad for your health.